What would be considered an ethical lapse in a research setting?

 Study for the Biotechnology Development and Research Pathways and Careers Test with flashcards and multiple choice questions, each featuring hints and explanations.
 Get ready for your exam!

-In contrast, maintaining accurate records of research data, sharing findings with colleagues, and obtaining informed consent from research participants are all practices that uphold ethical standards in research.
-These actions demonstrate a commitment to integrity, collaboration, and respect for participants’ rights, which are foundational to responsible scientific inquiry.
+In contrast, maintaining accurate records of research data, sharing findings with colleagues, and obtaining informed consent from research participants are all essential practices that uphold ethical standards in research.
+These actions contribute to transparency, collaboration, and the protection of participants' rights, which are fundamental principles in ethical research conduct.

 Subscribe